 As someone with no design background and perfectionist tendencies, I have to catch myself spending an absurd amount of time on extremely minor details like picking between shades of blue.
 I’ve been working hard to just pick something and go with it… fast is better than perfect!

-As a personal warning, I’ve had multiple business owners that have paid me the initial 50%, I finished about 80-90%, and they wouldn’t get in touch with me to put the final touches on the website.
+As a personal warning, I’ve had multiple business owners that have paid me the initial 50%, I finished about 80-90% of the project work, and they wouldn’t get in touch with me to put the final touches on the website.
 It was always, “Let’s review it soon” or “I’ll have those pictures over to you next week”.

 But I wasn’t empty-handed, I still made an OK hourly rate despite never launching those websites.

-The other related lesson here is that money is more powerful than a contract.
+Money is more powerful than a contract.

 People often fret when it comes to doing a website without a contract or they spend weeks overthinking what should be in a contract instead of meeting business owners who need a website.

 Let me say this with the caveat that a contract of some sort (it can simply be an e-mail) is GREAT when it comes to turning a client down for work that wasn’t included with the original price.
 You can point to it and say, hey I told you XYZ would be in there and doing this is more work than we agreed to.

 But think about a situation where someone stiffs you, like my situation above.
 Are you really going to get a lawyer involved because they didn’t follow the contract (which stipulates the project must be completed/paid in 90 days)?

 Unless we are talking in the multiple thousands or higher, the answer is no.

 So it’s best to meet these people in person if possible to build a level of trust.
 Or if that’s not possible, make sure they give you those Benjamins before you get your butt to work!